-CentraState Medical Center was granted Magnet® status in December 2005 and was designated again in 2012 by The Magnet Recognition Program® of the American Nurses Credentialing Center (ANCC).
+CentraState Medical Center was granted Magnet® status in December 2005 and was designated again in 2020 by The Magnet Recognition Program® of the American Nurses Credentialing Center (ANCC).
+This distinction places CentraState in an elite group of less than 2% of hospitals in the nation to have earned Magnet recognition four consecutive times.
 Magnet recognition is granted to hospitals after an intensive evaluation based on a wide range of quality indicators and standards of nursing practice.

 Magnet recognition is considered the “gold standard” for measuring excellence in nursing and patient care.
 Of the approximate 5,800 hospitals in the U.S., 6.3 percent hold Magnet designation, and only 3.75 percent have been re-designated as Magnet organizations.

 Hospitals must undergo a rigorous application and appraisal process to earn Magnet status.
 To achieve re-designation, they must repeat that process and also demonstrate further development of 60 separate criteria within the five Magnet model components: Transformational Leadership, Structural Empowerment, Exemplary Professional Practice, New Knowledge, Innovations and Improvements, and Empirical Outcomes.